• Skip to main content

 I’m in this group.
 I don’t want to be 100% raw.

 Where I live is cold much of the time, and my body naturally craves warmth.
-For me and many others, getting the right balance means enjoying cooked foods too, especially in colder months.
+For me and many others, getting the right balance means enjoying cooked foods and raw foods, especially in colder months.

 Many people get a dehydrator to do the warming for them.
 Using one will enable you to produce many more raw recipes.